 Many studies suggest the essential role of testosterone in keeping vigorous metabolic processes throughout the body.
 However, with age, testosterone levels decline, and the levels of sex hormone-binding globulin increase, both trends resulting in decreased bioavailable testosterone with all its benefits.
 The Baltimore Longitudinal Study of Aging published the rate of hypogonadism (reduced testicular size) as 20% in men over 60, 30% in men over 70, and 50% in men over 80 of age.

 TRT is contraindicated in men with prostate and breast cancer.
-Men on TRT should be watched for side effects such as polycythemia, edema, cardiac and hepatic dysfunction (Osterberg EC et al. 2014).
+Men on TRT should watch for side effects such as polycythemia, edema, cardiac and hepatic dysfunction (Osterberg EC et al. 2014).

 Any man who has health conditions that exclude TRT should be informed of all the risks.
 When prescribing TRT, such possible consequences as aggravation of prostate cancer, worsening the symptoms of benign prostatic hyperplasia symptoms, increasing the risk of male breast cancer, polycythemia, increased obstructive sleep apnea, and increased risk of arterial plaque build-up should be considered.

 Potential risks of TRT and associated monitoring strategies (From Osterberg EC et al. 2014)

 |Potential Risk||Suggested monitoring strategies|

 |Baseline blood pressure checks and repeated at 3 and 6 months, |

 then annually thereafter.
 For high-risk patients, consider cardiology referral

 |Erythrocytosis||Obtain baseline HCT then at 3 and 6 months, then annually thereafter. |